KevinChngJY/create_aws_instance_and_access_it_by_putty/README.md

 Open putty, key in the IP address (Public IP address or DNS Name) :<br>
 <img src="step12.PNG" alt= “” width="500px" height="300px">

-Go to Connection>Auth>broswse the ppk key that you created :
+Go to Connection>Auth>broswse the ppk key that you created : <br>
 <img src="step13.PNG" alt= “” width="500px" height="300px">

-Navigate back to session, save the session before connecting! :
+Navigate back to session, save the session before connecting! : <br>
 <img src="step14.PNG" alt= “” width="500px" height="300px">

-After connecting to the server, it would prompted to ask for username: you may refer to the documentation below for default username: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html
+After connecting to the server, it would prompted to ask for username: <br>
+you may refer to the documentation below for default username: <br>
+https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html

 Hope it helps you...